LeoQK/Manual/README.md

 If you're a gamer and excited about connecting your gaming experience to your career, or you're working for an organization interested in accessing the groundbreaking talent of gamers, [connect with us]().

-We aim to collaborate with gamers and organizations to advance the application of gaming skills to real-world problems and careers.
-As we learn from gamers who have established impactful careers and organizations seeking groundbreaking talent, we aim deploy our knowledge to coach gamers on how to grow their careers.

 ### For gamers

 ### For organizations